benjamingwynn/cv/document.md

 - BSc Computer Science, University of Lincoln (2018 - 2021)
 	- Modules included: Cloud Computing (with Google Cloud), Machine Learning, Big Data, Network Fundamentals, Parallel Programming, Logic & Computation.
-	- Dissertation: "pkgnet: A Decentralized Package Manager for Linux Code Repositories"
+	- Dissertation: "pkgnet: A Decentralised Package Manager for Linux Code Repositories"
-		- Conducted a comprehensive analysis and developed a solution to enhance Linux software distribution efficiency using a peer-to-peer networking model, underscoring the significance of compiler optimizations and management of package releases, aiming to streamline the software delivery process.
+		- Conducted a comprehensive analysis and developed a solution to enhance Linux software distribution efficiency using a peer-to-peer networking model, underscoring the significance of compiler optimisations and management of package releases, aiming to streamline the software delivery process.
-		- Designed and implemented a standardized method for building and sharing pre-compiled software binaries, promoting a scalable, secure, and independent distribution mechanism.
+		- Designed and implemented a standardised method for building and sharing pre-compiled software binaries, promoting a scalable, secure, and independent distribution mechanism.
-		- Demonstrated the potential of a decentralized approach in reducing dependencies on centralized servers and handling version control disparities across Linux systems.
+		- Demonstrated the potential of a decentralised approach in reducing dependencies on centralised servers and handling version control disparities across Linux systems.
 		- Employed Node.js and WebTorrent technology for the development of the pkgnet daemon (`pkgnetd`) and CLI tool (`pkgnet-cli`), ensuring cross-platform compatibility and leveraging modern web technologies.
 - Microsoft Certified: Azure Fundamentals (2020)
 - CertHe Computer Science (2019)